gilkeidar/ByteFrost/Assembler v2/Design/assembler handbook/Developer Reference/4_stage0_CLAP.md

 input argument which is the input file name.

-The first argument that is of type `CLTokenType::FILE`, ends with the string `".asim"`, and is not na argument of a previous flag token, will be understood by the CLAP to be the required input file name argument.
+The first argument that is of type `CLTokenType::FILE`, ends with the string `".asm"`, and is not an argument of a previous flag token, will be understood by the CLAP to be the required input file name argument.

 When a flag argument is encountered, the CLAP will check whether the flag is recognized by the CLAP by checking whether the argument string exists as a key